 - Shading: This section is about adding more value to your forms.

-As you may have guessed, the main objective of this particular course is to simplify the subject into its most basic components, which you can now easily build upon until you execute a fully rendered drawing.
-Those who have taken before this course know that Stan tends to put lots of emphasis on the gesture section, especially during the early stages of the course.
+The main objective of this particular course is to simplify figure drawing into its most basic components.
+Which you can then easily build upon and complete a fully rendered drawing.
+Those who have taken this course know that Stan tends to emphasize the gesture section, especially during the early stages of the course.

 Portrait Drawing Fundamentals:

 You’ll also have access to moving 3D models that you can later use to practice from.
-For instance, you’ll have at your disposal a 3D model of Loomi’s head, which you’ll be able to continuously visualize from any angle.
+For instance, you’ll have a 3D model of Loomi’s head at your disposal, which you’ll be able to visualize continuously from any angle.

 And once you have mastered how to draw the head appropriately, you’ll proceed to the anatomy of the eyes, lips, ears, and nose.
 All this information is available in separated sub-lessons for each facial feature.
 You will be taught how to draw these facial features through specific exercises.

-Those familiar with Stan’s portrait drawing know that he usually starts with a simple lay-in and subsequently uses a sphere to represent the cranium before adding the jawline and mask of the face.
+Those familiar with Stan’s portrait drawing know that he usually starts with a simple lay-in and subsequently uses a sphere to represent the skull before adding the jawline and mask of the face.
 Stan then segments the face into thirds; nose to brow, chin to nose, and brow to hairline.

-Stan starts by taking you through the deepest layers, including the tendons and bones, before gradually moving out into surface muscles.
+Stan starts by taking you through the deepest layers, including the tendons and bones, before gradually moving into surface muscles.
 For instance, under the arms lesson, you’ll begin by learning all the bones found in the hand and arm.
 From there, you’ll move deeper into the muscles, with each muscle having its subsection.

 - Skeleton: In this chapter, you’ll go through the skeleton structure, its joints, and associated landmarks to help you with proportions and drawing the body in motion.

-- Tracking muscles: The attachments (the origin and insertion) of muscles to help you put the muscles in the right spot and draw the correct shapes.
+- Tracking muscles: The attachments (the origin and insertion) of muscles help you put the muscles in the right spot and draw the correct shapes.

 - Simple forms: In this section, you’ll learn about the planar block forms, after which you’ll know how to shade, make an accurate perspective, and make the muscles feel 3D.

-- Layering: You’ll learn about muscle layering to help you to accurately draw what everything looks like on the surface of a person.
+- Layering: You’ll learn about muscle layering to help you accurately draw what everything looks like on the surface of a person.